 - Prepayment Policy.
 This section outlines any penalties you’ll incur for early payment.
 Many personal loans don’t have prepayment penalties, but they can be significant where they do exist.

-If you’ve applied with multiple lenders, do your due diligence on each one and consider each offer carefully.
-Know that accepting an offer and beginning the formal application process means consenting to a hard credit pull that will likely knock down your FICO score by a few points.
+First, know that accepting an offer and beginning the formal application process means consenting to a hard credit pull that will likely knock down your FICO score by a few points.

 - Providing information about your spouse’s finances, if necessary